mit-cml/iot-website-source/docs/src/app/pages/FAQ.md

 ### Do you support ...?

-We currently support Arduino 101 and micro:bit.
+We currently support Arduino 101, micro:bit and LinkIt series boards(Arduino variant).
 We plan to add support for additional Arduino variants and Raspberry Pi in a future release.

-### I don't see the blocks I need for my Arduino/micro:bit.
+### I don't see the blocks I need for my Arduino/micro:bit/LinkIt.

 Check that you have imported the correct extension and dragged an instance of your target device into the designer.